Update: ‘Insane 0-60 mph acceleration time’ and ‘Bentley Electric car price’ sections added and ‘Bentley electric car

-Hallmark’s previous statements are an indicator that the Bentley electric SUV might not be a typical shape like the Bentayga.
-“We need to be looking at how we can deliver slippier cars with a profile that gets the most out of it aerodynamically,” Hallmark told Autocar this year.
-Like the Artemis, it could blend body styles, but would have tall sides.
+Hallmark’s previous statements are an indicator that the Bentley electric vehicle might not be a typical shape like the Bentayga.
+“We need to be looking at how we can deliver slippier cars with a profile that gets the most out of it aerodynamically,” Hallmark told Autocar in 2021.
+Like the Artemis, it could blend body styles but would have tall sides.

 The high ground clearance would allow Bentley to safely package batteries on the car’s floor and make the model appealing for a wide range of customers.
 Genesis has attempted a similar design with the Genesis GV60 at a lower end of the market.